 "Thank you" to . . .

 To those who criticized me, thank you.
-I learned so much about myself and about you.
-I have learned that being criticized has helped me to succeed and learn from my mistakes.
+I learned a lot about myself and about you.
+I learned that being criticized helped me to succeed.
 Because you criticized me so fervently, it forced me to take inventory of my own life and make positive and wise decisions.
 For that, I thank you.

 To those who didn't believe in me, thank you.
 I learned from you to be motivated to do those things you said I wasn't capable of doing.
 I learned that I can do all things through Christ who strengthens me (Philippians 4:13).